green-coding-solutions/documentation/content/en/docs/measuring/metric-providers/psu-energy-dc-picolog-machine.md

 By default the measurement interval is *1000 ms*, which however is only for testing purposes.

-As stated in the paragraph before the provider should always be used with *61 ms* samling frequency
+As stated in the paragraph before the provider should always be used with *61 ms* sampling rate

 ```bash
 ./metric-provider-binary -i 61